tobecontinued/soclib/utils/doc/metadata.rst

 * to retrieve entity name (C++ class name, or VHDL entity)

-* to obtain a ComponentBuilder_, which is able to build the needed source files to obtain objects.
+* to cast a ComponentBuilder_, which is able to build the needed source files and obtain object files.

-Complete API implemented by specializations is described in :py:class:`soclib_desc.specialization.SpecializationInterface`.
+Complete API implemented by specializations is described in :py:class:`~soclib_desc.specialization.SpecializationInterface`.

 ComponentBuilder
 ================